Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ## Purpose & Scope

-This document (SWHV-DDF2) is part of the report of the design study of the work performed during the CCN2 phase of "Space Weather Helioviewer" project (Contract No. 4000107325/12/NL/AK, "High Performance Distributed Solar Imaging and Processing System" ESTEC/ITT AO/1-7186/12/NL/GLC).
+This document (SWHV-DDF2) is the design study report of the work performed during the CCN2 phase of "Space Weather Helioviewer" project (Contract No. 4000107325/12/NL/AK, "High Performance Distributed Solar Imaging and Processing System" ESTEC/ITT AO/1-7186/12/NL/GLC).
 It focuses on the detailed explanation of the changes for several software components that need to be implemented or were already implemented by the time this document was made available for review.

 ## Applicable Documents